kujoDE/KJDE/README.md

 ![previe3](preview3.png)

 </details>
-If something doesn't work dm us on discord:
+If something doesn't work, dm us on discord:
 Kujonello#3793,
 uQlel#9256

-NOTE: Polybar is bugged, it's AUR's problem ;(
+NOTE: Polybar is bugged, it's AUR's problem, so KJDE will compile it from source